yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II.md

 ## A Note on the Lattice

 To make the braiding topological rather than a simple permutation, the lattice need to have a non-trivial topological characteristic.
-Such connection is made by Witten’s work which connected Chern Simons theory with the knot and link invariants of Jones and Kauffman (I learned this from[^3]in Section II.A.1).
+Such connection is made by Witten’s work which connected Chern Simons theory with the knot and link invariants of Jones and Kauffman (from[^3] in Section II.A.1).

 # Braiding and Fusion Diagrams